***For Reno’s 2023 hybrid meeting there will be an additional award given for virtual presentations.***

 Applicants for the Primate Welfare Award must register for the ASP meeting, submit their abstract for presentation, and during the registration process they must select the box indicating they will participate in the Primate Welfare Award competition.

 Only after the Program Committee has accepted their abstract may applicants continue with the competition process.
 Once their abstract has been accepted, applicants must submit a written summary of the welfare value of their work.
-The application form is available here for download.
+The application is available here.

-The written applications will be reviewed prior to the annual ASP meeting in a blind fashion by the Primate Care Committee (PCC).
+The written applications will be reviewed prior to the annual ASP meeting by the Primate Care Committee (PCC).
 Members of the PCC will view the oral or poster presentations at the ASP conference by the qualified applicants to judge their presentations.
 The winner of the award will be announced at the ASP Closing Banquet.

 Applicants may be entered in this competition and the ASP Student Competition simultaneously, but they will not be determined the winner for both.

-This application form is available here for download.
-The application includes a written description (300 words or less) of the welfare value of your presentation (oral or poster) describing: how your research project enhances the welfare of captive nonhuman primates; how your research project could be applicable to other captive environments/primate species; and how your research project is innovative.
+The application is available here.
+The application includes a written description (no more than 500 words, excluding references) of the welfare value of your presentation (oral or poster) describing: how your research project enhances the welfare of captive nonhuman primates; how your research project could be applicable to other captive environments/primate species; and how your research project is innovative.
 Judges will consider the abstract, written description, and presentation/poster at the ASP conference in determining the award winner.
-Submit the application electronically at www.asp.org by July 30, 2019, through the online grant submission system.
-Please note that this system requires applicants to log-in to the ASP portal.
-You do not need to be an ASP member to apply, but you will need to register online to submit your application.
-Contact Lisa Reamer (firstname.lastname@example.org) or Susan Pavonetti (email@example.com) of the Primate Care Committee with any questions about the application process.
+Contact the Co-Chairs of the Primate Care Committee, Lisa Reamer (firstname.lastname@example.org) or Ori Pomerantz (email@example.com), with any questions about the application process.

 Each presentation will be evaluated on the criteria listed below, using a five-point scale for each criteria.
 These scores will be summed to generate a score for each presentation.
 The presentation with the highest score will be selected as the winning presentation.
 In case of a tie, the Primate Care Committee will determine a single winner through discussion of the merit of the research.